jingtaoCoding/jingtaoCoding/README.md

 ### Hi there 👋

+- 🔭 I have been coding in Elixir/Phoenix for the past few years, and still enjoy doign it a lot.
-- 🔭 I’m currently leading a team building ads products, and enjoying coding in Elixir.
-Besides Elixir/Phoenix, I have also been coding in Ruby on Rails, C++, JavaScript (React/Redux/TypeScript), and other script languages, such as Python, Perl, Matable, R, etc.
+- I also code in these: Ruby on Rails, C++, JavaScript (React/Redux/TypeScript), and other script languages, such as Python, Perl, Matable, R, etc.
 - ⚡ Fun fact: I love dogs and enjoy biking and crabbing.

 <!--